Interface

 • :yes allow the use of multi-threading.

-Additionally, you can set the environment variable GROEBNER_NO_THREADED to 1 to disable all multi-threading in Groebner.jl.
+Additionally, it is possible to set the environment variable GROEBNER_NO_THREADED to 1 to disable all multi-threading in Groebner.jl.
 In this case, the environment variable takes precedence over the threaded option.

 • :auto for the automatic choice (default),